 Digital Sufi Shrine

-Role: Producer & Designer
+Role: Artist & Designer

 Sound: Arooj Aftab & Anjna Swaminathan

-Digital Sufi Shrine is an experience rooted in nostalgia and novelty.
 Sufism and Sufi music was a significant part of my life when I was coming of age in Pakistan.
 It’s considered to be subversive because it's unorthodox and is often practiced through music, dance, poetry, and intoxication which is very contrary to mainstream Islam.
 I connected with how fluid and expansive it was and it continues to be an important part of my identity and ideology.

 This project is an homage to Sufi shrines across Pakistan that are frequently attacked, mutating from beautiful, sacred spaces into sites of violence.

 I wanted to create an infinity mirror as the central piece of the installation because it allows the viewer to get lost in their own reflection.
 It is essentially one strip of LED lights attached to foam core frame and sandwiched between two mirrors - the one on the back is a full mirror and the one on the front is a halfway mirror.
 This allows light to get reflected back into the mirror an infinite number of times, creating this effect.
 The lights are powered and programmed by an Arduino.